Kilonova24/Novafield/README.md

 Exit the game.
 In the left pane of MO2, click the CC Mods dropdown.
 You should see five empty mods.
 If you do not, create the dummy plugins yourself by Right Clicking the CC Mods separator, clicking All mods, then clicking Create empty mod inside.
 Name each plugin the name of the CC mod you downloaded.
 Double click the red Overwrite tab at the bottom of the left pane.
 Manually drag the Creations you just installed to their empty plugins.
 Deimog's files are the three sfbgs019 files.
 At Hell's Gate files are the four kgcdoom files and the take your time file at the bottom.
 The Perfect Recipe's files are the eight sfbgs00c files.

 Make sure you click the checkbox on the now installed plugins.
 Click the blue Refresh button on the top.
 Click the Sort button on the Plugins tab under Novafield.
 If it successfully sorts, you are good to click Run and start a new game.
 If sorting comes back with an error, join the Discord for support.

-Interacting with the Surgical Bed in the Alternate Start area after you buy modded items from the terminal will cause a CTD.
+Interacting with the Surgical Bed in the Alternate Start area will cause a CTD.
 All the Surgical bed does is bring you back into the CharGenMenu, so avoid it for now.
 I recommend making a save and quitting the game after you leave the Alternate Start area.
 Some mods will not load until you quit and reload the game.

 You can start the main quest in a few ways:
 1. By choosing Vanilla when starting a new game.